survivejs/webpack-book/manuscript/packages/01_consuming.md

 ### Disabling Asset Loading

-It is possible a package comes with formats you are not interested in.
+It's possible a package comes with formats you are not interested in.
 A good example of this is a font framework.
 They often provide fonts in all formats, but you need only a few if you support modern browsers.

 [null-loader](https://www.npmjs.com/package/null-loader) fits the use case.
 You can tell webpack to pipe certain assets through it.